VirtCode/hypr-dynamic-cursors/README.md

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
 Sofware cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.

-Depending on your hyprland configuration, this plugin can have a different performance impact.
-Different behaviours have a different impact, but it mainly depends on whether you are using software or hardware cursors:
+Depending on your hyprland configuration, this plugin can have a different performance impact, mainly depending on whether you are using software or hardware cursors:

 **Software Cursors**: No (additional) performance impact. <br>
 Rotating the cursor can be done in the same draw call that is used to draw the cursor anyways, so there is no additional performance impact.
 Note however that software cursors in of themselves are not really efficient.